tarickb/sasl-xoauth2/README.md

 $ service postfix restart
 ```

-## Using Multiple Mail Providers Simultaneously
+## Using Multiple Mail Providers or Users Simultaneously

-One instance of sasl-xoauth2 may provide tokens for different mail providers,
+One instance of sasl-xoauth2 may provide tokens for different mail providers
+and/or users.
-but each provider will require its own client ID, client secret, and token
+Each provider will require its own client ID, client secret, and token
 endpoint.
+Each user may require a username to be specified, if the username
+automatically obtained from postfix is not correct.
 In this case, each of these may be set in the token file rather than
 in `/etc/sasl-xoauth2.conf`.
 Set them when setting the initial access token:

 ```json